 – Yogi Berra

-Your operating system starts with and builds on your foundational materials.
-The foundational materials define your organization.
-They include some combination of a vision, mission, strategy, values, and culture.
+Your Operating System starts with and builds on your Foundational Materials.
+The Foundational Materials define your organization.
+They include some combination of a vision, mission, strategy, values, culture, and operating principles.

 As you’ll see, not every organization defines each of the foundational elements the same.
 Few organizations have every one of them.
 Some organizations combine two of them into one.
 Some call a vision a mission.
 Most have one statement about values and culture.